SocksTheWolf/domain-redirects/README.md

 # Conclusion

 From here on out, you are done.
 This will make your URL redirects always work, even if you use a registrar such as NameCheap, without having to pay for webhosting to handle the redirects (the alternative).
-The default DigitalOcean plan allows you to make three of these apps for free for an account.
+As mentioned above, this project qualifies for the [DO Starter Tier](https://www.digitalocean.com/pricing/app-platform), which lets you make three apps like these for free.

 Enjoy the good life of having a simple redirection URL for your socials.